CodingLL25/hangman-mini-game/README.md

   1. Click this "[link](https://hangman-mini-game-365dbf261cd0.herokuapp.com/)".
   2. As soon as the page has loaded, click "RUN PROGRAM".
   3. Enter a number, from 1 - 3 to proceed.
-  - If you've entered 1, the instructions will appear, and then you will be asked to choose a category.
+  - If you've entered 1, the instructions will appear.
+Once you've read the instructions, the same input is shown to proceed (1: instructions, 2: proceed to game, 3: exit the game)
   - If you've entered 2, you will skip over the instructions and be asked to choose a category.
   - If you've entered 3, you will exit the game.
   4. Enter a number from 1 to 3, 1 for animals, 2 for movies and 3 for flowers.